codefresh-io/docs.codefresh.io/_docs/pipelines/create-pipeline.md

 1. Commit resource files and create pipeline

 #### Define pipeline name and select Workflow Template to execute
 The Delivery Pipeline creation flow starts with defining a name for the pipeline, selecting the Git Source with the runtime, and selecting the Workflow Template to execute when the pipeline is run.
-You can use the CSDP starter Workflow Template, or select an existing Workflow Template you have downloaded to a Git Source.
+You can use the Codefresh starter Workflow Template, or select an existing Workflow Template you have downloaded to a Git Source.

 Both Argo and Codefresh have examples and libraries of Workflow Templates you can use:
 * For conceptual information on Argo Workflows, read the [official documentation](https://argoproj.github.io/argo-workflows/){:target="\_blank"}.